Jodu555/CineFinn/README.md

 ## Word Explanation:

-- Series: A Series is a Collection of Movies and or Seasons
+- Series: A Series is a Collection of Movies and or Seasons (S-UUID)
-- Movie: A Movie is a single Movie
+- Movie: A Movie is a single Movie (MO-UUID)
-- Season: A Season is a Collection of Episodes
+- Season: A Season is a Collection of Episodes (SE-UUID)
-- Episode: An Episode is a single Episode
+- Episode: An Episode is a single Episode (EP-UUID)
-- Watchable: A Watchable Entity is a single Movie or Episode
+- Watchable: A Watchable is a single Movie or Episode (EP-UUID or MO-UUID)
 - Watchable Entity: A Watchable Entity is a Watchable's File.
-Common difference between same Watchable is the SubSystem or the Language
+Common difference between same Watchable is the SubSystem or the Language (WE-UUID)
 - Watch History: A Watch History is a single Watch Time for a Watchable

 ## Code I Joinked